 - The first of the most influential fantastic universes, uniting people and changing their worlds.

-Not to mention the number of games for PC, consoles and mobile devices based on the universe, the number of which has long exceeded a hundred.
+Not to mention the number of games for PC, consoles, and mobile devices based on the universe, the number of which has long exceeded one hundred.
 One of which we were lucky enough to touch from the inside.

 And before we completely turn our storytelling into an ode to the franchise, it’s time to make a statement – Kevuru’s 3D team was honored to work on three characters for the new immersive VR-based game Star Wars: Tales from the Galaxy’s Edge.